Designing for Trust: Building a Patient-Centered Digital Health Experience at knownwell

 knownwell is a mission driven obesity medicine company delivering in-person and virtual care.
 We built a patient-facing digital experience from the ground up for an audience that had frequently been dismissed, ignored, or actively shamed by the healthcare system.

-My role: Director of Design, leading all patient-facing product design across web and native mobile (iOS and Android), product strategy, and user research.
+My role: Director of Design, leading all patient-facing product design across web and native mobile (iOS and Android), product strategy, brand and user research.

 The product challenge wasn't just usability.
 It was patient trust.
 And that trust had to be built into every layer of the product: interaction design, visual design, UX copy, and research practice.